Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Research Methodology

 \section{Research Methodology}

-In the following, we will detail our research protocol, the search and selection process, data extraction, analysis, and synthesis.
-Generally, we followed the PRISMA 2020 guidelines~\cite{Prisma2020} for systematic literature reviews in selecting the sources for this systematization of knowledge.
+In this section, we will detail our research protocol, the search and selection process, data extraction, analysis, and synthesis.
+Fundamentally, we follow the PRISMA 2020 guidelines~\cite{Prisma2020} for systematic literature reviews in selecting the sources for this systematization of knowledge.